xuanloct4/daw-purchases/README.md

 ## Mobile UI
 The mobile application for exploring the Discount Ascii Warehouse ecommerce platform.
+This is an open source application, the source code is available at [daw-purchases](https://github.com/xuanloct4/daw-purchases/)

 The application will show a list of "User purchases".